jonnor/embeddedml/README.md

 - Basic tools available for converting Tensorflow models
 - Keyword-spotting/wake-word on audio well established.
 Used in commercial products (Alexa etc)
 - Human activity detecton on accelerometers.
-- Computer vision is actively
+- Computer vision is actively developed
 - Lots of research and many announcements of low-power co-processors, but little on market yet

 Limitations